General information and occurrence

 The basic raw materials used for a building ceramics production are various clayey rocks which mixed with water form a plastic mass easy to form and sands so-called “weaken sands” which are added to a clayey raw material to improve the properties of the ceramic mass.
-The formed and burnt products must be of the appropriate physical and technical features defined by the official standards.
-Clayey and non-clayey (weaken) raw materials often occur together - in one deposit, in the form of beds or interbeddings, or as the independent accumulations.
+Formed and burnt products must be of the appropriate physical and technical features defined by the official standards.
+Clayey and non-clayey (weaken) raw materials often occur together - in one deposit, in the form of beds or inter-beddings, or as independent accumulations.

-The main building ceramic products are: ceramic bricks and breezeblocks, slates, clinker bricks, fittings, ceramic pavements.
+The assortment of building ceramic products contains mainly: ceramic bricks and breezeblocks, slates, clinker bricks, fittings, ceramic pavements.
 The raw material from some deposits is being used also for the production of enamel ceramic tiles, stoneware products, ceramic accessories and others.

 The raw materials for the building ceramics production owe their yielding features and their ability to be formed to the clayey minerals content.
 Their content in different rocks varies.
-In loesses the clayey minerals content is low (couple of %), but in clays it can be up to 100%.
-Usually in the typical raw materials the content is between 40% and 60%.
-Other components are mainly the quartzitic sand and dust, feldspars, calcite and dolomite in calcareous raw materials, iron minerals, mica minerals and organic matter.
-Clayey rocks built of only one mineral occur very seldom, they mostly have several clayey minerals in their composition: kaolin, illite, montmorillonite and chlorites, occurring together in changeable proportions.
+In loesses the clayey minerals content is low (couple of %), whereas in clays it can be up to 100%.
+Usually, in the typical raw materials the content is between 40% and 60%.
+Other components are mainly sand and quartzitic dust, feldspars, calcite and dolomite in calcareous raw materials, iron minerals, mica minerals and organic matter.
+Clayey rocks built of only one mineral occur very seldom, they usually have several clayey minerals in their composition: kaolin, illite, montmorillonite and chlorites, occurring together in changeable proportions.

 Building ceramics raw materials occur commonly in the whole country.
 They vary in terms of their origin and age.
-Nowadays, the most important raw materials are these of the Quaternary, Neogene, Jurassic and Triassic age.
+Nowadays, the most important deposits are these of the Quaternary, Neogene, Jurassic and Triassic age.
 The raw materials of the Quaternary age include mainly stagnant lake sediments such as muds and clays occurring mainly in northern and central Poland.
 There are also loesses, glacial loams, alluvial loams and loams of weathering covers and sands used.
-Among older minerals the most important are the Neogene clays of the so-called Poznań Series from south-western and central Poland and those of the Krakowiec clays from the area of the Carpathian Foredeep in south-eastern Poland.
+Among older minerals the most important are the Neogene clays of the so-called Poznań Series from south-western and central Poland and maritime Miocene clays occurring in south-eastern Poland in the area of the Carpathian Foredeep.
 The Jurassic and Triassic deposits are situated at the margin of the Holy Cross Mts., in the Czestochowa region and in the Opole region.
 The building ceramics raw materials deposits in Poland are presented on the map.

 The table given below shows reserves and the state of development and exploration of clay raw material for the building ceramics industry.

-Resources documented in A+B and C1 categories (the detailed exploration) account for 34.5% of total anticipated economic resources.
+The resources documented in A+B and C1 categories (the detailed exploration) account for 34.5% of total anticipated economic resources.
 The remaining part of resources is documented in C2 or D categories (the preliminary exploration).
-More than a half of resources covered by the preliminary exploration (59.7%) are resources documented within the overburden of non-exploited brown coal deposit Legnica-pole Wschodnie (727.65 million m3 of clays documented in C2 category).
+More than a half of resources covered by the preliminary exploration (60%) are resources documented within the overburden of non-exploited brown coal deposit Legnica-pole Wschodnie (727.65 million m3 of clays documented in C2 category).